 Photo: Jin Lee

-There will be a Memorial Ceremony at the World Trade Center Site Sunday morning, beginning at 8:30am.
+There will be a Memorial Ceremony at the World Trade Center Site in the morning.
 Although this event is only for 9/11 family members, it will be televised.
 The reading of names begins after the first citywide moment of silence, at 8:46am.
 Services conclude at 1pm.
 (Bounded by West St. and Greenwich St. to the east and west and Fulton St. and the Liberty St. Walkway to the north and south.)

 St. Paul's Chapel, called the "Little Chapel That Stood," is an Episcopal church directly across from the World Trade Center site.
 It's one of the oldest institutions in the city.
 St. Paul's played an important role on 9/11 as a place of refuge for recovery workers.
-There will be services and memorial occcasions all day: Morning Prayer, Ringing the Bell of Hope, Morning Prayer, The Sister Is In, 9/11 Day Meal Pack, Holy Eucharist, Brown Bag Lunch Ministry, Remembering 9/11: Words and Music in Commemoration, and Calling of the Names, Evening Prayer, Finding Your Vocation.
+There will be services and memorial occasions all day, including Ringing the Bell of Hope at 8:46am.
 212-602-0800, trinitywallstreet.org

-September 11 Commemoration at the Museum of Jewish Heritage – A Living Memorial to the Holocaust (7-10pm).
-In memory of those who were lost and in honor of the first responders, the Museum of Jewish heritage invites the public to come reflect and remember on Tuesday, September 11, following the conclusion of Rosh Hashanah.
+September 11 Commemoration at the Museum of Jewish Heritage – A Living Memorial to the Holocaust (10am-10pm).
+In memory of those who were lost and in honor of the first responders, the Museum of Jewish heritage invites the public to come reflect and remember on September 11.
 You will find contemplative spaces close to the WTC site, and a memorial candle will be lit in the lobby where visitors can reflect.
 Another spot for contemplation is the outdoor installation Garden of Stones by Andy Goldsworthy.
 Admission is free for all.
 36 Battery Pl., 646-437-4202, mjhnyc.org

-The 2018 Tunnel to Towers 5k Run Walk by the Stephen Siller Tunnel to Towers Foundation: this race retraces the final steps of Stephen Siller, a New York City firefighter (FDNY) who lost his life on 9/11, after strapping on his gear and running through the Brooklyn Battery Tunnel to the Twin Towers.
+The 2019 Tunnel to Towers 5k Run Walk by the Stephen Siller Tunnel to Towers Foundation: this race retraces the final steps of Stephen Siller, a New York City firefighter (FDNY) who lost his life on 9/11, after strapping on his gear and running through the Brooklyn Battery Tunnel to the Twin Towers.
 The run and walk event pays homage to all first responders who made, and continue to make, extraordinary sacrifices in the line of duty.
-9:30am-2pm.
 Register for the run here; starting point is Red Hook, Brooklyn.